Michael Massey Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).
+- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.79).

-- The Guardians surrender the fourth-fewest home runs in baseball (89 total, one per game).
+- Guardians pitchers combine to give up 89 home runs (one per game), the fourth-fewest in the league.

-- Civale gets the start for the Guardians, his ninth of the season.
-He is 2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched.
+- Williams (0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- The right-hander last appeared on Sunday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up three hits.
+- The righty's most recent time out was on Monday against the Atlanta Braves, when he went 6 1/3 innings, surrendering four earned runs while allowing seven hits.

-- In eight games this season, the 28-year-old has a 2.96 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .224 to his opponents.
+- In three games this season, the 23-year-old has amassed an ERA of 3.79, with 5.7 strikeouts per nine innings.
+Opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.